BCDA-APS/use_bluesky/lessons/lesson7.md

 ## Constraints

-Constraints are applied to restrict the range of allowed motor positions that are allowed to be solutions of the forward calculation from a reflection *hkl* to motor positions.
+Constraints are applied to restrict the motor positions that are allowed to be solutions of the forward calculation from a reflection *hkl* to motor positions.